aplteam/Tatin/docs/SyntaxReference.md

 * `dry`

   Defaults to 0, meaning the function does business.
 Set this to 1 in order to get a report of what the function would do without actually doing it.

+Note that packages that were installed from ZIP files are just re-installed from their ZIP files.

 ### ReadPackageConfigFile